04 Oct 2022

 Want a coffee before breakfast?
 Petit Dep is open early!

 And at 10 a.m., Dandy opens its doors and honestly, if the place evokes a “wow” from you once you get past the door, just wait until you see the dishes they have in store for you.
 Their ricotta pancakes and latte accompaniment is (almost) a requirement!

 And on your way, there’s an obligatory stop: Café Olimpico.
 David the barista is one of the Gens du Vieux who is an excellent source of information for neighbourhood life, and will share his favorite restaurants… or his thoughts on the last European soccer match!

 All this adventure makes you hungry, doesn’t it?
 Time to go waterside, where Pincette Lobster Bar offers its Atlantic cuisine.
 And if you prefer Mediterranean food, you should stop by Solmar.
 If you can’t make up your mind, travel toward Place Royale for the Sea Salt.
-Otherwise, consult our address book on fish and seafood restaurants.

 Old Montreal is the perfect town for an afternoon at the spa, and each establishment has a unique feel, according to your needs: Bota Bota has a breathtaking view and gives you the feeling of being on a cruise ship, Scandinave Spa is a Nordic retreat in the city, and Spa William Gray gives one of the city’s most upscale and relaxing treatments.